 48 Victoria Street West (across from City Hall)

 This service is no-cost storage of belongings and is limited to one bin per person.
-Laundry and mail services are also available.
+Washroom, shower, laundry, and mail services are also available.
 Clients must check in weekly.
 Operated by the Kamloops Aboriginal Friendship Society.